earthly/earthly/docs/earthfile/earthfile.md

 ##### `--id <cache-id>`

-The cache ID for a shared cache volume to be used across other targets or Earthfiles.
+The cache ID for a global cache volume to be used across other targets or Earthfiles.
+Use `VERSION --global-cache 0.7` to enable

 ## LOCALLY